World's #1 finishing resource since 1989

 The number of neutrons isn't as important, but a nucleus often has roughly the same number of neutrons as protons.
 Protons and neutrons are close to the same weight and electrons are of almost negligible weight so the "atomic weight" of many elements (the relative weight of one atom of the material) are somewhere around twice their atomic number, usually a little more.
 When two atoms have the same number of protons but a differing number of neutrons, we call the resultant materials "isotopes" of each other -- most of the properties of two isotopes of the same element are the same, but there are some differences, such as (obviously) differing atomic weights.

-Although our simplified picture showed 3 electrons "orbiting" the nucleus of lithium (because it has 3 protons), the electrons don't actually all squeeze in close to the nucleus and orbit it equidistant from it like that.
-Rather, they are positioned into shells or concentric rings, the inner shell having "room" for two electrons -- and containing one electron in the case of hydrogen, and two electrons in the case of helium and all other elements; and the next shell having "room" for 8 electrons, but only containing one electron in the case of lithium, like this:
+Although our previous simplified picture showed 3 electrons "orbiting" the nucleus of lithium (because it has 3 protons), the electrons don't actually all squeeze in close to the nucleus and orbit it equidistant from it like that.
+Rather, they are positioned into concentric shells, the inner shell having "room" for two electrons -- and containing one electron in the case of hydrogen, and two electrons in the case of helium and all other elements; and the next shell having "room" for 8 electrons, but only containing one electron in the case of lithium, like this:

 After subtracting the two electrons of the inner shell from lithium's 3 electrons, it has 1 electron in the outer shell, beryllium has 2, boron has 3, carbon has 4, nitrogen 5, oxygen 6, fluorine 7, and neon 8.
 If you picture a wheel for a truck with provision for eight lug nuts, the wheel is balanced if all eight are in place but out of balance if any are missing.
 It is this difference between the "room" for electrons in the shells and the actual number present in them which drives chemical reactions.